dragonstonehafiz/halo-dialogue-archive/README.md

 - `character` — the character speaking the line (nullable)
 - `tags` — an array of tags for filtering (e.g. `{marine, sangheili}`)
 - `path` — the relative path to the audio file, used as a unique key
+- `filename` — the filename without the path, used for search
 - `transcript` — the transcribed text of the audio line (nullable)

 Transcripts are generated using OpenAI Whisper (turbo model).